chudur-budur/tpu/README-NOD.md

 ```

 ## Model Training

+We have trained Mask-RCNN with Spinenet-49 backbone (v3-8 can't train Spinenet-190).
+Had to keep the `train_batch_size: 64` (256 was not possible).
+Each step will take 2 sec. to compute, therefore completing 162050 steps will take 90 hours to finish.
+We have run the training for 16700 steps and found 18% AP.

+## Model Training (Misc.)

 We support both GPU training on a single machine, and Cloud TPU / TPU Pods training.
 Below we provide sample commands to launch RetinaNet training on different platforms.